Change

 for some Austrians, Frenchmen, and Italians.

-and the Italian government are the only three European visa waiver countries
+French, and the Italian government are the only three European visa waiver

-which did not implement the required changes to keep their citizens eligible
+countries which did not implement the required changes to keep their

-for the visa waiver program, if their citizens apply for a passport after
+citizens eligible for the visa waiver program, if their citizens apply for

 This does not affect

-Hence passports issued before October 26, 2005 will most likely enable their
+passport.
+Hence passports issued before October 26, 2005 will most

 Until this is changed,

-a new passport or a revalidation of their current one if it is due to expire
+for a new passport or a revalidation of their current one if it is due to

 The affected citizens